 Currently, Ethereum users pay a gas fee to miners in order for their transaction to be confirmed (i.e. included in a block).
 After EIP-1559, the gas fee will be sent to the network, and then burned, or taken out of circulation.

 These base fees are set using an algorithm, in the hopes that it will make it easier for users to pay a fair price.
 There will be an additional option to pay a tip to the miners in order to prioritize a transaction and make it confirm faster.

 Burning base fees could also result in decreasing the circulating supply of Ethereum, which may make Ethereum a deflationary, rather than an inflationary, currency.

-Will the London hard fork create another token?
+Did the London hard fork create another token?

 No!
 Often hard forks will lead to the creation of another token (such as the fork that created Ethereum Classic in 2016).
 However, in this case, you can think of it more as a network upgrade.
 Ethereum protocols changed, but it is still the one and only Ethereum!